Open topic with navigation

 Step 7 - Set Up Customization Assembly Folders on the Blackbaud CRM Application Server

-By default the Blackbaud CRM application looks within in the bbappfx\vroot\bin folder for server-side customization assemblies, and the bbappfx\vroot\browser\clientbin folder for client-side customization assemblies.
+By default the Blackbaud CRM application looks within in the bbappfx\vroot\bin folder for its server-side assemblies.
+Your custom server-side assemblies should reside within the bbappfx\vroot\bin\custom folder.

-As a best practice, you should separate customization assembly files from standard assembly files so you can easily identify them.
+As a best practice, you should separate customization assembly files from standard assembly files.
 You can set in the web.config file to prompt the application to look for folders named “custom” for customization assemblies.
 To enable this:

 Open the bbappfx\vroot\bin folder in your installation directory and add a "custom" folder.